krgamestudios/auth-server/README.md

 # auth-server

 An API centric auth server.
+Uses Sequelize and mariaDB by default.